List of hotel fires in the United States: Marlborough Hotel

 On January 3, 1940, a fire broke out in the aging Marlborough Hotel in Minneapolis, Minnesota, killing 19 people.
 It was the city's deadliest fire.
-The fire burned quickly through walls and doors and engulfed most of the hotel's 56 single rooms and 23 apartment units, where some 123 tenants were sleeping.
-The guests either fled through the corridors with coats over their heads or jumped from their rooms and were killed because the stairways were blocked by the fire.
+The fire burned quickly through walls and doors and engulfed most of the hotel's 56 single rooms and 23 apartment units, where some 123 tenants were asleep.
+The guests either fled through the corridors with coats over their heads or jumped from their rooms and were killed because the stairways were blocked by fire.
 Some fell to their deaths when floors collapsed, notably the second floor, and buried them in the basement under tons of debris.
-One child was trapped on the third floor of the hotel and screamed for 15 minutes before he died in the flames.
-One man, James Brown, pushed his wife Mabel out of the window when she refused to jump; she was killed but he survived.
-Another woman jumped head-first out of the window and was killed instantly.
+One child trapped on the third floor screamed for 15 minutes before he died in the flames.
+One man, James Brown, pushed his wife Mabel from a window when she refused to jump; she was killed but he survived.
+Another woman jumped head-first out of a window and was killed instantly.
 A resident across the street reported that he awoke to hear "the worst screams I ever heard" and saw that half the block in which the hotel was located was completely ablaze.

-Fifteen fire engines and five trucks containing some 130 firemen were called to the fire in icy January conditions, temperature −5 °C. At least 40 people were injured in the fire including 2 firemen and 23 required hospital treatment.
-The hotel was completely gutted and reduced just to a "charred hollow rectangle".
-Fire chief Huttner initially though the fire was caused by a boiler that had exploded in the furnace room, but it was later concluded that it was a "heat explosion" caused by a burning cigarette thrown into the garbage chute that had set fire to the thin wooden walls of the hotel.
-The garbage caught fire and became a ball of fire that exploded in "volcanic violence".
+Fifteen fire engines and five trucks containing some 130 firemen were called to the fire in icy January conditions, temperature −5 °C (41 °F).
+At least 40 people were injured in the fire, including 2 firemen, and 23 required hospital treatment.
+The hotel was completely gutted and reduced just to a "charred hollow rectangle."
+Fire Chief Huttner initially though the fire was caused by a boiler that exploded in the furnace room, but it was later concluded that it was a "heat explosion" caused by a burning cigarette thrown in a garbage chute that set fire to the hotel's thin wooden walls.
+The garbage caught fire and became a ball of fire that exploded in "volcanic violence."